Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 political power necessitates giving allegiance to him, and since Jesus himself

-refused to do so and instead chose the way of the cross, should we not follow
+refused to do so and instead chose the way of the cross, should his followers not

 Are we not called to render homage to Jesus